pret/pokeheartgold/INSTALL.md

 To build Pokemon SoulSilver, run `make soulsilver`.
 You do not need to clean your working tree in between compiling.
 Pokemon SoulSilver will be built as `build/soulsilver.us/pokesoulsilver.us.nds`.

+There are targets for building and testing changes to individual components without repackaging the ROM.
+For the ARM9 modules, run `make main`.
+For the ARM7 module, run `make sub`.
+For the filesystem, run `make filesystem`.
+To build these for SoulSilver, append `GAME_VERSION=SOULSILVER` to the appropriate command.

+At the end of building each of these, there is a checksum verification step.
+This makes sure that the final product is byte-for-byte equivalent to the retail ROM.
+To disable this, append `COMPARE=0` to your command.

 #### Windows

 If you get an error in saving configuration settings when specifying the license file, you need to add a system environment variable called LM_LICENSE_FILE and point it to the license.dat file.
 Alternatively, run mwccarm.exe from an Administrator command prompt, PowerShell, or WSL session.